anujdhillxn/agnocpeed/README.md

 ### Settings

 - Change the editor to the one that you currently have.
-- Make sure you have a template present for all the languages in the resources/extraResources/settings directory.
+- C++ language added by default.
+Set your template file path in the config.
+You can add other languages and configure them accordingly.
 - Make sure your system can support the run and compile commands that are mentioned.
-- Switch the headless property and you will understand what it means :P.

 ### Actions